pulibrary/ExcelAlmaLookup/README.md

 Note that this tool is designed for running queries on lists of specific titles and identifiers, rather than more general queries that might return a large number of results.
 Thus, to improve performance, a maximum of 10 records will be retreived for each row.

-**Field Sets**:  Sets of field tags can be saved so that they do not need to be entered manually each time the field is run.
+**Field Sets**:  Sets of field tags can be saved so that they do not need to be entered manually each time the tool is run.
 After compiling a list of fields under “Result Types”, click the “New…” button to create and name a new set.
 The “Load” button will populate the “Result Types” list with the fields in an existing set.
 “Save” will update the fields in the selected set from the “Result types” list.
 “Delete” will delete the selected set.

 ## Running the Query